 The Darce is one of the best Jiu Jitsu submissions, period.
 It is a choke that can be pulled off from virtually anywhere, although the front headlock, top half guard, top and bottom side control, and knee on belly remain the best.
 The choke works by sneaking an arm under the armpit of an opponent, around their neck and out the other side, over the shoulder.
 The other arm goes behind the head, and the goal is to grip the triceps of this arm with the choking arm.
 On one side, it is the forearm of your arm that compresses the artery, while your biceps and shoulder help you squash the shoulder of the opponent into the artery on the opposite side of the neck.

 Gi or No-Gi, this choke is money, and it is perfectly legal.

 The anaconda choke is the mirror submission of the Darce choke.
 It is set up very similarly to the Darce, just the other way around.
 Namely, for an Anaconda you want to thread your arm over the shoulder first, and under the armpit second.
 The grip is the same as with the Darc, but you’ll lock it up under the armpit this time.
-Usually done from the front headlock, you can connect it to the Darce, or go for ti form just about any position that offers Darce choke opportunities.
+Usually done from the front headlock, you can connect it to the Darce, or go for it form just about any position that offers Darce choke opportunities.

 Another very legal move that works all over.

-Neckties are Jiu Jitsu submissions that are best friends with the Darce and Anaconda.
+Neckties are Jiu Jitsu submissions that are best friends with Darce and Anaconda.
 They work similarly but require much less positioning and much shallower grip.
 Usually, a palm to palm or S-grip is all you need to finish a necktie.
 They work from all over once again and come in many variations.
 However, the Japanese necktie form the top side control or half guard, and the Peruvian necktie form that front headlock are the highest percentage options.